evgenyneu/SpringAnimationCALayer/README.md

 # Overview

-This is a demo app for iOS.
+This is a demo app for iOS written in Swift.
 It animates CALayer with a spring animation which is similar to UIView's method `animateWithDuration(_:delay:usingSpringWithDamping:...)`.

 ## Usage